astagi/lcdchar/README.md

 # lcdchar

 Create custom chars for LCD displays!
-Built on top of AngularJS 2
+Built on top of Angular 2

 ## Install